CALL US NOW | Available 24/7

 If you worry about alimony, spousal support, or how to balance finances after a divorce, The Florida Divorce & Criminal Defense Lawyers can help.
 We offer a free initial consultation to discuss your options, from filing for durational alimony to modifying an existing agreement.

-Our lawyers use thorough research and a caring approach to guide you on whether you expect to receive or pay support.
+Our Miami alimony lawyers use thorough research and a caring approach to guide you on whether you expect to receive or pay support.
 Call us today to learn how we can protect your rights and pave the way for a more secure future.